 If you have a metal arbor somewhere else in your garden (or you want to add one), you can use it as your Halloween graveyard entrance temporarily.

-I bought this one* and put it up for my Halloween display.
+To do this, I bought this garden arbor* and put it up for my Halloween display.

 Then moved it into the backyard where it looks beautiful in my garden.